Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Query Optimization at a Fixed Target Time

 \section{Query Optimization at a Fixed Target Time}

-Suppose our goal, for a given entity set $\E$, is to optimize queries to guarantee low congestion potential at a fixed target time, say time $\tau$ in the future.
+Suppose our goal, for a given entity set $\E$, is to optimize queries to guarantee low congestion potential at a fixed target time, say time $\tau$ in the future, starting from a state of complete uncertainty of entity locations.
 One reason might be to prepare for a computation at that time whose efficiency depends on this low congestion potential~\cite{LofflerSnoeyink10}.
 Not surprisingly, this can also play a role in initializing our query scheme that optimizes queries continuously from some point in time onward.

 Since we assume unbounded uncertainty regions at the start, any query scheme must query at least a fixed fraction of the entities over the interval $[0, \tau]$, provided $\E$ is sufficiently large compared to the allowed potential congestion measure.
 Hence the minimum query granularity over this interval must be $O(\tau/|\E|)$.
 Furthermore, if granularity is not an issue, $O(|\E|)$ queries suffice, provided they are made sufficiently close to the target time.
 Optimizing the minimum query granularity is less straightforward.
-Nevertheless, it is clear that any sensible query scheme (one that avoids redundant queries), using minimum query granularity $\gamma$, that guarantees a given measure of congestion potential at most $x$ at the target time $\tau$, determines a radius $\rho + k_i \gamma$, for each entity $e_i \in \E$, where (i) $k_1, k_2, \ldots k_n$ is a permutation of $1, 2, \ldots n$, and (ii) the uncertainty configuration, in which entity $e_i$ has an uncertainty region $u_i$ with center $\zeta_i(\tau)$ and radius $\rho + k_i \gamma$, has the given congestion measure at most $x$.
+Nevertheless, it is clear that any sensible query scheme, using minimum query granularity $\gamma$, that guarantees a given measure of congestion potential at most $x$ at the target time $\tau$, determines a radius $1 + k_i \gamma$, for each entity $e_i \in \E$, where (i) $k_1, k_2, \ldots k_n$ is a permutation of $1, 2, \ldots n$, and (ii) the uncertainty configuration, in which entity $e_i$ has an uncertainty region $u_i$ with centre $\zeta_i(\tau)$ and radius $1 + k_i \gamma$, has the given congestion measure at most $x$.
 For any measure, we associate with $\E$ an {\em intrinsic fixed-target granularity}, denoted $\gamma_{\E,x},$ defined to be the largest $\gamma$ for which these conditions are satisfiable.

-It should be clear that, if entities are stationary, the intrinsic fixed-target granularity, for any congestion measure, can in principle be realized, up to a factor of two, by a scheme that first queries all of the entities, until half of the time to the target has expired (using granularity $\frac{\tau}{2 |\E|}$) and then optimizes, with respect to the given congestion measure, taking advantage of the knowledge of entity positions.